-I also spend my time working on behalf of the solar and renewable energy industry as chairman of the board of the Solar Energy Industry Association (SEIA) and as a board member of Advanced Energy Economy.
+I also spend my time working on behalf of the solar and renewable energy industry as a board member emeritus and former board chair of the Solar Energy Industry Association (SEIA) and as a board member of Advanced Energy Economy.
 SEIA is the largest solar trade association representing over 1000 member companies as the voice of strong solar industry powering America.
 AEE is an association of businesses and business leaders committed to making our nation's energy supply more secure, clean, and affordable.

-For my work at Recurrent Energy, I was recently named Best Cleantech CEO of 2012 by San Francisco Business Times.
+For my work at Recurrent Energy, I was honored with the 2014 Environmental Leadership Award from the League of Conservation Voters.
+In 2012, I was named Best Cleantech CEO of 2012 by San Francisco Business Times.
 And I was honored to receive the 2011 Rising Star Award at Platts Global Energy Awards.

 Functionally, the bulk of my experience is in marketing, business development, and sales with a good dose of general management and finance gleaned from my startup adventures.
 During that time I've had the opportunity to work with clients like Toyota Motor Sales USA, GlaxoWellcome, MCI, Apple Computer, Hewlett-Packard, Nikon Precision, IKEA International, HGTV (Scripps) and NBC Digital Publishing.